Some results on more flexible versions of Graph Motif: Abstract

 \section{Abstract}

 The problems studied in this paper originate from \textsc{Graph Motif}, a problem introduced in 2006 in the context of biological networks.
 Informally speaking, it consists in deciding if a multiset of colors occurs in a connected subgraph of a vertex-colored graph.
 Due to the high rate of noise in the biological data, more flexible definitions of the problem have been outlined.
-We present in this paper two inapproximability results for two different optimization variants of \textsc{Graph Motif}.
-We also study another definition of the problem, when the connectivity constraint is replaced by modularity.
-While the problem stays $\np$-complete, it allows algorithms in $\fpt$ for biologically relevant parameterizations.
+We present in this paper two inapproximability results for two different optimization variants of \textsc{Graph Motif}: one where the size of the solution is maximized, the other when the number of substitutions of colors to obtain the motif from the solution is minimized.
+We also study a decision version of \textsc{Graph Motif} where the connectivity constraint is replaced by the well known notion of graph modularity.
+While the problem remains $\np$-complete, it allows algorithms in $\fpt$ for biologically relevant parameterizations.